 More about the Mobile Produce Pantry

 It takes creativity to address hunger and at the same time improve access to fresh fruits and vegetables throughout Humboldt County.
 Thanks to a network of local partnerships, Food for People launched its newest program in July of 2012: the Mobile Produce Pantry.
-The Mobile Produce Pantry is a refrigerated truck full of fresh fruits and vegetables that the food bank drives to specific locations across the county, from the far north, to the east, and all the way to the south, stopping in communities large and small to set up free farm stand-style distributions in communities where low-income residents struggle to access fresh fruits and vegetables.
+The Mobile Produce Pantry is a refrigerated truck full of fresh fruits and vegetables that the food bank drives to specific locations across Humboldt County, from the far north and northeast, and all the way to the south, stopping in communities large and small in between to set up free farm stand-style distributions in communities where low-income residents struggle to access fresh fruits and vegetables.

-Fresh produce is important for maintaining one’s health and preventing diet-related disease, including obesity.
-Food for People prioritizes fresh produce, to make sure that families in need do not go without this important part of the diet.
+Fresh produce is important for maintaining or improving one’s health and preventing diet-related disease.
+Food for People prioritizes fresh produce in all distribution programs, to make sure that families in need do not go without this important part of the diet.
 The produce available from the Mobile Produce Pantry comes from a variety of sources, including purchases from local farms.
-The fresh, and often organic produce, is combined with produce acquired through the statewide Farm to Family program, which last year provided 100 million pounds of low-cost produce to food banks located throughout California.
+The fresh, and often organic produce, is combined with produce acquired through the California Association of Food Bank's statewide Farm to Family program, which provides more than 160 million pounds of California produce to food banks located throughout California.
 This makes it possible for us to support local agriculture, while stretching the funding as far as possible to provide great variety and quality.

-Our Nutrition Education staff accompanies the driver to each Mobile Produce Pantry site to provide nutrition recipes, taste tests and help with planning healthy meals on a budget.
-In addition, staff provides information on and help with applying for CalFresh, a nutrition assistance program that helps income-eligible households stretch their food budgets so that they can afford to purchase healthy foods like fresh fruits and vegetables at local stores and farmers’ markets throughout the rest of the month.
+Food for People's Nutrition Education staff accompanies the driver to each Mobile Produce Pantry site to provide nutrition recipes and recipe taste tests and to help with planning healthy meals on a budget.
+In addition, outreach staff provide education and assistance with applying for CalFresh, a USDA nutrition assistance program that helps income-eligible households stretch their food budgets so that they can afford to purchase healthy foods like fresh fruits and vegetables at local stores and farmers’ markets throughout the rest of the month.